cbfacademy-admin/java-rest-api-assessment-tosimiadesoye/README.md

 # **Personalised Fitness Planner**

 The app provides personalized fitness plans by generating tailored meal plans and workout recommendations based on user preferences.

 - **Meal Planning:** Offers diverse meal options for breakfast, lunch, and dinner.
 - **Calorie Calculation:** Calculates Basal Metabolic Rate (BMR) and Total Daily Energy Expenditure (TDEE) based on user details.
+  - BMR Definition: Basal metabolic rate is the amount of energy per unit of time that a person needs to keep the body functioning at rest.
+Some of those processes are breathing, blood circulation, controlling body temperature, cell growth, brain and nerve function, and contraction of muscles.
+  - TDEE: Your Total Daily Energy Expenditure (TDEE) is an estimation of how many calories you burn per day when exercise is taken into account.
 - **Workout Generation:** Recommends workouts aligned with user fitness goals.
 Utilises stored data and ChatGPT integration for comprehensive workout suggestions.

 ## **Key Features**